kayue/WordpressBundle/README.md

             # Set WordPress table prefix, default value is "wp_"
             table_prefix:   wp_

+            # Your WordPress site's domain, it is requried to fix the redirection bug
+            # when you have WordPpress multisite enabled.
+Optional in normal case.
+            domain: example.com

 5. Add the bundle factories, user provider, and authentication providers to your `security.yml`.
 Below is a sample configuration.
 All of the options for the wordpress_* authentication methods are optional and are displayed with their default values.
 You can omit them if you use the defaults,